-Are two snowflakes ever the same?
+Are 2 snowflakes ever the same?

-We’ve all heard that no two snowflakes are alike, and that’s true of the star-shaped ones.
+In fact, we’ve all heard that no two snowflakes are alike, and that’s true of the star-shaped ones.

 On the other hand, column-type snowflakes have simple, solid prism shapes – much as if you cut a section out of a lead pencil.
 While the ratio of their length to thickness can vary, column-type snowflakes don’t have a complicated structure.
 Many are very much alike.

 By the way, even these column snowflakes aren’t identical when you look closely – at the level of the snowflake’s molecules.

 A few years back, we talked to Charles Knight at the National Center for Atmospheric Research in Boulder, Colorado.
 And he said:

 I don’t know why people pick on snowflakes; are any two geraniums alike?
 Or kittens, or mountains or asteroids?